sfavorite/ssh_multi_keys/ssh_multi_key.md

 # Using multiple ssh keys

-I like to use multiple ssh keys so if I need to revoke a key I only have to replace that one key on my laptop and the server I authenticate to with that key.
+I like to use multiple ssh keys so if I need to revoke a key I only have to replace that one key pair on my laptop and the server I authenticate to with that key.

 This is my (simplified) environment